ruankie/f1-2019-telemetry/README.md

 Project information
 -------------------

-The f1-2019-telemetry package and its documentation are currently at version **1.0.2**.
+The f1-2019-telemetry package and its documentation are currently at version **1.0.6**.

 The project is distributed as a standard wheel package on PyPI.
 This allows installation using the standard Python _pip_ tool as follows:

     pip install f1-2019-telemetry

-The project is hosted on Gitlab: http://www.github.com/sidneycadot/f1-2019-telemetry/
+The project is hosted on GitLab: https://gitlab.com/reddish/f1-2019-telemetry

-The PyPI page for the package is here: https://pypi.org/project/f1-2019-telemetry/1.0.2/
+The PyPI page for the package is here: https://pypi.org/project/f1-2019-telemetry/1.0.6/

 The package documentation can be read here: https://f1-2019-telemetry.readthedocs.io/en/latest/